 Did you know that borrowing to buy vacant land is more difficult than borrowing to buy a house?

-The banks have stricter lending guidelines for blocks of land, and in many cases they will not finance remote or large properties.
+Banks have stricter lending guidelines for blocks of land, and in many cases, they won’t finance remote or large properties.

 The good news is that each lender has different lending guidelines.